Is It Safe to Travel to Anguilla in 2026?

 Last updated: · Source: U.S. Department of State

-Anguilla is a British Overseas Territory in the Caribbean.
+Anguilla is a British Overseas Territory of the Caribbean region in the North Atlantic Ocean.
 It is one of the most northerly of the Leeward Islands in the Lesser Antilles, lying east of Puerto Rico and the Virgin Islands and directly north of Saint Martin.

 Is It Safe to Travel to Anguilla in 2026?